 Prerequisite: SOC 1104.
 Offered: Fall, Spring.
+MnTC Goals: 5, 7.

-SOC 2112 - Criminology (3 cr)
+SOC 2112 Criminology

 An exploration of crime: the definitions of crime, the patterns that crimes follow, and the prevalence of certain types of crimes.
 Factors that cause crime and society's responses to crime are investigated.